MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/the-import-file-is-too-large-upload.md

 ---
 title: The import file is too large to upload
-description: Provides a solution to an error that occurs when you try to import a solution in Microsoft Dynamics 365. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Provides a solution to the 80040375 error that occurs when you try to import a solution in Microsoft Dynamics 365. ms.reviewer: ms.topic: troubleshooting ms.date: